The Development Tools, the Learning Approach, and the App Idea

 - Dario Mars Patible

 You learn through practice, not by just studying grammar.
 Learning programming is somewhat very similar to learning a language.
 You need to take actions.
 You have to work on a project or some exercises.
 You have to sit in front of your Mac, immerse yourself in Xcode, and write the Swift code.
 It doesn't matter how many mistakes you make during the process.
 Just remember to open Xcode and code while reading this book.

 Why do you want to learn app development?
 What motivates you to sacrifice the weekends and holidays to learn how to code?

 Some people begin learning app development just because of money.
 There is nothing wrong with that.
 You may want to build your app business to earn some side income and eventually turn it into a full-time business.
 That's completely understandable.
 Who doesn't want to live a rich life?

-As of March 2018, however, there are over 2.1 million apps on the App Store.
+As of February 2019, however, there were over 2.2 million apps on the App Store.
 It is really hard to put up an app on the App Store and expect to make a load of money overnight.
 You'll be easily discouraged or even give up if money is your primary reason for building apps, especially when you come across articles like this:

 - How Much Money I Made on the App Store (https://sitesforprofit.com/how-much-money-app-store)